 Future Bond Proceeds.
-As shown in Exhibit A, approximately \$2.8 billion of future Senior Bond proceeds and approximately \$744.5 million of future Subordinate Obligation proceeds (for a total of approximately \$3.5 billion) are expected to be used to fund a portion of Capital Program project costs.
+Approximately \$3.2 billion of future Senior Bond proceeds, including the 2020 New Money Portion, and approximately \$631 million of future Subordinate Obligation proceeds (for a total of approximately \$3.8 billion) are expected to be used to fund a portion of Airport Capital Program project costs.

-Exhibit B presents the estimated sources and uses of funds for Future Bonds, as provided by the Department's Co-Financial Advisor-based on the assumption that Future Bonds issued to fund projects in the airfield or apron, and the Department's share of APM System project costs will be Subordinate Obligations, and that Future Bonds issued for all other projects in the Capital Program will be Senior Bonds.
-The Department may use any combination of Senior Bonds and Subordinate Obligations to fund these or other projects in the Capital Program.
+Future Bonds issued to fund projects in the airfield or apron, and the Department's share of APM System project costs are assumed to be Subordinate Obligations, and Future Bonds issued for all other projects in the Airport Capital Program are assumed to be Senior Bonds.
+The Department may use any combination of Senior Bonds and Subordinate Obligations to fund these or other projects in the Airport Capital Program.

-The net proceeds of Future Bonds are assumed to be used to (1) pay certain Capital Program costs, (2) pay capitalized interest, (3) make deposits to the Senior Debt or Subordinate Debt Service Reserve Funds, and/or (4) pay the issuance costs of Future Bonds.
+The net proceeds of Future Bonds, including the 2020 New Money Portion, are assumed to be used to (1) pay certain Airport Capital Program costs, (2) pay capitalized interest, (3) make deposits to the Senior Debt or Subordinate Debt Service Reserve Funds, and/or (4) pay the issuance costs of Future Bonds.

 Prior Bond Proceeds.
-As shown in Exhibit A, approximately \$3.4 billion of prior revenue bond proceeds are expected to fund a portion of Capital Program project costs.
+Approximately \$3.7 billion of prior revenue bond proceeds are expected to fund a portion of Airport Capital Program project costs.